ddemidov/vexcl/README.md

 data-dependent loops.
 Nevertheless, the kernel generation facility may save a substantial amount of both human and machine time when applicable.

-### <a name="functio-generator"></a>Function generator
+### <a name="function-generator"></a>Function generator

-VexCL also provides a user-defined function generator which takes a function signature and generic function object, and returns custom OpenCL function ready to be used in vector expressions.
+VexCL also provides a user-defined function generator which takes a function signature and generic function object, and returns custom VexCL function ready to be used in vector expressions.
 Let's rewrite the above example using an autogenerated function for a Runge-Kutta stepper.
 First, we need to implement generic functor: